-Get this: there’s less than ten beaches on the entire planet that have red beaches.
+Wake up early, if you like, and catch the stunning sunrise in the morning.
+Later, we’ll head out to one of ten red beaches on the entire planet.
 The pink-red color comes from foraminifera, single-celled organisms.
 Funny that most people don’t know them; they’ve been on earth for the last 540 million years.
 It’s the shells of these guys, that churn up on only a few select beaches in the world.
 And it’s a very small number of guys on the planet who can actually see them.
 Join the club.

 We sail on a “Pinisi” boat – a large wooden sailing ship, made completely without nails, in the traditional Bugis style.
 Pinisi have been made this way for at least 1,500 years, by craftsmen on the southern part of the Indonesian island of Sulawesi.
 In 2017, UNESCO designated these ships as an art of “Intangible Cultural Heritage.”
 They last forever, because they’re made so well.
 Neglected, they suffer, like any sailing vessel.
 But take care of one, and it’s a gem...